EVI-SAM: Robust, Real-time, Tightly-coupled Event-Visual-Inertial State Estimation and 3D Dense Mapping: Evaluation

 Regarding our event-based dense mapping, one limitation lies in the difficulty of attaining comprehensive and precise recovery of dense depth across various environments.
 This is caused by two primary factors.
 The first factor is the inherent nature of event cameras, which produce sparse pixels and only respond to moving edges.
 The second factor is attributed to scenes being too distant from the camera, such as the sky in a driving scenario.
 Conversely, when the event camera operates in structured environments where depth patterns exhibit regularity, such as many planar surfaces with limited edges, or scenarios with sharp object boundaries, our method can leverage this regularity to infer good dense depth from a small number of event measurements.
 Besides, our event-based dense mapping is a kind of color-guided depth enhancement method.
 This kind of approach is under the assumption that the edges of the event-based semi-dense depth and the color edges at the corresponding locations are consistent.
 Therefore, the incorrect guidance from the companion color image will lead to texture-copy artifacts and blurring depth edges on the reconstructed dense depth.
 While various methods~\cite{choi2014consensus,xiang2015no} exist to address this issue, we intend to defer this challenge to future works.

 Another limitation of our event-based dense mapping is the inevitable occurrence of artifacts.
 The term "artifacts" pertains to specific errors in scale recovery, such as cases where small areas in distant regions are mistakenly reconstructed as closer ones.
-This could be attributed to the implementation of the monocular MVS problem in our approach, resulting in a loss of scale.
-Consequently, in future work, we may extend our algorithm to incorporate stereo vision to address this issue.
+This may be attributed to the implementation of the monocular MVS problem in our approach, resulting in a loss of scale.
+Consequently, in future work, we may extend our algorithm to incorporate a stereo setup to address this issue.